-Pre-requisites: you will need to have (at least) an undergraduate degree or equivalent, and preferrably experience in industry or as a professional.
+Pre-requisites: you will need to have (at least) an undergraduate degree or equivalent, and preferably experience in industry or as a professional.

-APL is a pathway that suits people who have worked at tertiary level for a number of years but do not hold a tertiary teaching qualification.
-Teachers with recent primary or secondary teaching qualifications with experience of teaching at this level may also consider taking the APL pathway.
-APL involves gathering evidence of practice experiences and developing case studies to show that you meet the attributes in the Graduate Profile.
+ILP is a pathway that suits people who have worked at tertiary level for a number of years but do not hold a tertiary teaching qualification.
+Teachers with recent primary or secondary teaching qualifications with experience of teaching at this level may also consider taking the ILP pathway.
+ILP involves gathering evidence of practice experiences and developing case studies to show that you meet the attributes in the Graduate Profile.
 This pathway could be appropriate if you:

-- Are employed as a teacher at tertiary level (or as a teacher of adults) and have taught for at least three years full-time (or equivalent full-time)
+- Are employed as a teacher at tertiary level (or as a teacher of adults) and have taught for at least ten years full-time (or equivalent full-time)

 - Have taught a range of levels/subjects and/or in a number of locations